FRS 100 summary and timeline

 The Companies Act exempts, certain to subject conditions, an intermediate from the requirement to prepare consolidated financial statements where its parent is not established under the UK law (or under the law of an EEA state prior to 1 January 2021).
 One of the conditions is that the group accounts are drawn up in a manner equivalent to consolidated accounts so drawn up.

 The Application Guidance to FRS 100 provides guidance on interpreting the meaning of equivalence in both of these cases.
-As a result of the withdrawal of the UK from the EU, the FRC has indicated that this Application Guidance will be updated for changes to UK company law and decisions on equivalence and made available on the FRC website at www.frc.org.uk
+As a result of the withdrawal of the UK from the EU, the Application Guidance was updated in 2022 for changes to UK company law and decisions on equivalence.
+The changes were effective immediately.